Mind your own business

 India maintains a professional relationship with both the United States and Iran, but that does not translate into leverage for mediation.

 Pakistan, on the other hand, has made deep overtures.
 They nominated Mr. Trump for the Nobel Peace Prize.
 They recently got into an agreement with the US Government to jointly develop the Roosevelt Hotel in Manhattan.
-It is a $1B property owned by the Pakistan government, and they have given 50% of the stake to the US Government for joint development.
+It is a $1B property owned by the Pakistan government, and they have given 50% of the stake to the US Government for this joint development.

 Also during the negotiation process, India cannot be easily ‘bounced around’, making India a less convenient mediator.
 Pakistan, in contrast, may be seen as more flexible and situationally aligned.